 And when I looked at it, I had a couple of doctor friends of mine look at it, and they all have their own theories.

-Mostly it's pretty much the same.
+Mostly, it's pretty much the same.

-I've also put that tape on Hannity.com, that there is something very significantly seriously wrong health-wise, and that she is in the middle.
+I've also put that tape on Hannity.com, that there is something very significantly, seriously wrong health-wise, and that she is in the middle.

-This is their consensus, and these are some of the best and brightest doctors that I know.
+And these are some of the best and brightest doctors that I know.

 And they all say the same thing.

-We know she's on lifelong Cumadin.
+We know she's on lifelong Coumadin.

-Uh advanced drugs, is because Cumadin could be um the the effects of the blood thinning of cumidon can be more readily stopped by other drugs if in fact there's an incident where somebody would have fall and hit their head and not have what they call a bleed out.
+I got a really good explanation from a doctor friend of mine last night who said, well, the reason it would be Coumadin versus some of these more advanced, I guess Zarelto is the other one, advanced drugs, is because Coumadin could be the effects of the blood thinning of Coumadin can be more readily stopped by other drugs if, in fact, there's an incident where somebody were to fall and hit their head and not have what they call a bleed out.

 But anyway, all of this comes in the lead up to Monday's big debate.

-And you've got, you know, Trump by five in one poll, you got Hillary by six in another poll, and and basically all over the place.
+You've got Hillary by six in another poll and basically all over the place.

 I mean, it probably comes down to states like New Hampshire and Pennsylvania and Colorado and Wisconsin.

-And uh, you know, they're all getting very interesting.
+And, you know, they're all getting very interesting.

 Thanks so much.